 So why don’t we stick to L-AA?
 Why are other products being formulated with derivatives of vitamin C?

-Unfortunately, as powerful as LAA can be, it’s just as demanding.
-It is incredibly unstable when combined with water, which is what most skincare products are based on.
-It requires a pH below 3.5 to prevent it from oxidizing very quickly – which can make it harsh to the skin, causing skin irritation for some people or even exacerbating acne.
+To prevent it from oxidizing very quickly, it requires a pH below 3.5, which can make it harsh to the skin, causing skin irritation for some people or even exacerbating acne.

 While formulators have tried to get around this by adding other ingredients like ferulic acid or vitamin E to make it more effective and stable, it still has a much shorter shelf life than most other ingredients.